-In response to food shortages, Cuba has developed expansive small-scale agriculture programs with incredible success.
-One of the most effective programs is the organoponico.
-Vacant lots in urban areas have been transformed into these intensive organic farms.
-Using a combination of traditional organic gardening methods and new innovations developed to conquer the challenges of farming in cities, these gardens have flourished across the country and now supply a full sixty percent of Cuba’s fresh produce.
+In response to food shortages, Cuba developed an expansive top-down system of small-scale agriculture programs with incredible success.
+One of the most effective programs is the organopónicos.
+Vacant lots in urban areas have been transformed into intensive organic farms.
+Using a combination of traditional organic gardening methods and new innovations developed to conquer the challenges of farming in cities, these gardens have flourished across the country and now supply an estimated sixty percent of Cuba’s fresh produce.

-Beyond the organoponico, the diverse initiatives touch on many areas of agricultural development..
-One movement focuses on providing fresh flowers, with a goal of five dozen per Cuban per year.
-The popular rice program has allowed Cubans to grow rice in more demanding areas and with less water than large-scale rice farms.
-Fruit trees are being encouraged throughout many cities.
+Beyond the organopónicos, diverse initiatives touch on many areas of agricultural development… One focuses on providing fresh flowers, with a goal of five dozen per Cuban per year.
+The popular rice program has allowed Cubans to grow rice in limited areas and with less water than large-scale rice farms.
+Fruit trees are being planted throughout many cities.
 Programs involving livestock have also been tremendously successful.
-Perhaps the popularity is in part because many of the programs provide a rare economic opportunity for Cubans, as the gardeners are allowed to sell surplus produce after government quotas have been met.
+Perhaps the popularity is in part because many of the programs provide a rare economic opportunity for everyday Cubans, as the gardeners can sell surplus produce after government quotas have been met.